 In addition, we noted in the mortality monitor for week 26 of 2023 that the difference between occurrences and registrations of deaths was particularly great around the end of 2022.
-We discuss this, and further evidence that the pattern of registrations in 2023 differs from earlier years, in the appendix to the week 33 of 2023 mortality monitor.
+We discuss this, and further evidence that the pattern of registrations in 2023 differs from earlier years, in the appendix to the mortality monitor for week 33 of 2023.